-Each configuration is then distinguished by the approach to dimensionality reduction\textemdash see third column in Figure~\ref{fig:dimension_reduction}.
-First, dimensionality reduction approaches are organized depending on whether they leverage a decoder, and if so, of what type: linear (resp. geodesic), nonlinear (resp. nongeodesic) parametric, non-parametric\textemdash represented by full line, full curved line, and dashed curved line in the pictograms of Figure~\ref{fig:dimension_reduction}.
-While every dimensionality reduction method converts high-dimensional data into lower-dimensional latents, only some methods introduce a decoder $D$ that converts low-dimensional latents $y$'s back into high-dimensional data $x$'s: $x = D(y)$.
-When a decoder $D$ exists, the latent space $Y$ can be embedded into the data space $X$ via $D(Y) \subset X$.
-The yellow and orange curves in the pictograms represent that embedding.
-We further distinguish two subcases: whether the embedded space $D(Y)$ is linear (geodesic, in the manifold case), or nonlinear (or non-geodesic).
+Each configuration is then distinguished by the approach to latent embedding\textemdash see third column in Figure~\ref{fig:geo-dimension-reduction}.
+First, latent embedding approaches are organized depending on whether they leverage a decoder, and if so, of what type: linear (resp. geodesic), nonlinear (resp. nongeodesic) parametric, non-parametric\textemdash represented by full line, full curved line, and dashed curved line in the pictograms of Figure~\ref{fig:geo-dimension-reduction}.
+While every method converts data into latents, only some methods introduce a decoder $D$ that converts latents $y$s back into data $x$'s: $x = D(y)$.
+When a decoder $D$ exists, the latent space $Y$ can be mapped into the data space $X$ via $D(Y) \subset X$.
+The yellow and orange curves in the pictograms represent that mapping.
+We further distinguish two subcases: whether the mapped space $D(Y)$ is linear (geodesic, in the manifold case), or nonlinear (or non-geodesic).
 The presence of a decoder is represented by a black arrow and the legend $D$; the black arrow is a dotted arrow if the decoder is non-parametric.
-Dimensionality reduction methods that do not leverage any decoder are reviewed independently at the bottom of Figure~\ref{fig:dimension_reduction}.
-Additionally, we highlight in the pictograms if the data is assumed to come from a generative model.
-A generative model explains how data points are generated from latents using probability distributions.
-When a generative model is used for a given dimensionality reduction approach, it is denoted by a shaded yellow or orange dot.
-When there is no generative model, we only use a non-shaded yellow or orange dot.
-For example, principal component analysis (PCA) has a decoder, but no generative model; while probabilistic PCA uses a decoder with a generative model.
+Methods that do not leverage any decoder are reviewed independently at the bottom of Figure~\ref{fig:geo-dimension-reduction}.

-Second, approaches are organized depending on whether they leverage an encoder $E$, where $E$ is a function mapping data $x$'s to latents $y$'s: $E(x) = y$.
-Indeed, while every dimensionality reduction methods converts high-dimensional data into lower-dimensional latents, only some methods do so through an explicit encoder function $E$.
+Second, approaches are organized depending on whether they leverage an encoder $E$, where $E$ is a function mapping data $x$'s to latents $y$s: $E(x) = y$.
+Indeed, while every method converts data into latents, only some methods do so through an explicit encoder function $E$.
 Others might only compute the latent $y_i$ corresponding to a data point $x_i$ through the result of an optimization $\text{min}_{y} \text{Cost}(x_i)$.
-The presence of an encoder is represented by a black arrow and the legend $E$, and the arrow is a dotted arrow is the encoder is non-parametric.
+The presence of an encoder is represented by a black arrow and the legend $E$, and the arrow is a dotted arrow if the encoder is non-parametric.
 The use of optimization is represented by the $!$ and no black arrow.